 TUMI follows the readings of the Bible outlined by the Revised Common Lectionary in our weekly services together, and worship and teach in our times together informed by those Scriptures as well as our annual theme, all shaped by the observances of the Church Year.
 Listen along with us as Dr. Davis presents on topics related to our theme and the Church Year.
 His expository sermons are Scripturally based, Christ-centered, urban-flavored, and spiritually refreshing!
-This link will take you to the latest TUMI teaching in our worship, or you mayiwish to search our Media Bank to find previous teachings on a broad array of themes on books of the Bible and themes related to the Church Year.
+This link will take you to the latest TUMI teaching in our worship, or you mayiwish to visit our Sound Cloud page to find previous teachings on a broad array of themes on books of the Bible and themes related to the Church Year.
 We make these available to encourage you in your walk with Christ, and to to inspire you to a greater love for and knowlege of our Savior!

 Pictures of Dr. Davis for your Event (right click on image and save)